Joelpo/from-scratch-ERC-20-token/README.md

-# ERC-20 Token
+# Administrable ERC-20 Token

-From scratch implementation of an ERC-20 Token on Ethereum.
+From scratch implementation of an ERC-20 Token on Ethereum where Admin can do basically everything.

 AdminitrableToken.sol is an ERC-20 token with the following features: